-Ecology: Mycorrhizal, primarily with conifers (including lodgepole pine and other true pines, Douglas-fir, hemlock, and fir), but also found in association with tanoak and madrone on the West Coast; growing alone, scattered, or gregariously; western North America from the Rocky Mountains westward; fall, and (in warmer climates) winter.
+Ecology: Mycorrhizal, primarily with conifers (including lodgepole pine and other true pines, Douglas-fir, hemlock, and fir), but also found in association with tanoak and madrone on the West Coast; growing alone, scattered, or gregariously; originally described from Oregon (Murrill 1912); distributed in western North America from the Rocky Mountains westward; fall and winter.
 The illustrated and described collections are from Colorado and Oregon.

 Cap: 5–10 cm; convex becoming broadly convex or nearly flat; dry or a little sticky; white at first, but often developing brownish to brown appressed fibrils and small scales; the margin inrolled when young.

 Gills: Narrowly attached to the stem, sometimes by means of a notch; close; short-gills frequent; white to ivory; sometimes developing brown or reddish brown stains and spots with age; at first covered by a white partial veil.

 Stem: 4–10 cm long; 1–2.5 cm thick; more or less equal, or with a slightly tapered base; white above the ring, but developing brown colors, like the cap, below; partial veil white and thick, collapsing to form a sheath around the lower stem and a prominent flaring ring at the top edge of the sheath.